 Autism & Related Conditions Fellowship

-The Autism and Neurodevelopment Clinic is a multidisciplinary clinic that brings together a campus- and community-wide collaboration of clinicians, researchers, and families to foster excellence in clinical care for individuals and families with autism.
-The clinic is housed within the Division of Clinical Behavioral Neuroscience which includes experts in psychology, neuropsychology, psychiatry, social work, developmental behavioral pediatrics, and behavior analysis.
+The Autism and Neurodevelopment Clinic is committed to excellence in autism care for individuals and families across the lifespan.
+The clinic is housed within the Masonic Institute for the Developing Brain (MIDB) Clinics, which include experts in psychology, neuropsychology, psychiatry, social work, developmental behavioral pediatrics, neurology, neonatology, and behavior analysis.
 Our specialty is to provide comprehensive evaluations and treatment services for individuals with complex care needs.

 The focus of this program is on diagnostic evaluation, treatment, and consultation on autism and related conditions in individuals from birth through adulthood and their families.
 Diagnostic evaluations follow an evidence-based, best practice framework in which the person’s needs related to autism are understood within the context of their overall development.
 Treatment services also implement evidence-based programs for improving social skills, improving communication, transition to adulthood, reducing anxiety, and parent-child interactions that promote development.